I tried basic authentication using Nginx

 vagrant ssh

-As you might have guessed, this is exactly the same as the previous article about using basic authentication using apache.
+As you can guess, this is exactly the same as the previous article on using basic authentication with Apache

-If you can log in, you are successful.
+If you can log in, this step is a success.
 Next, let's install nginx.

 Let's install nginx

-Last time I installed Apache, I was able to install httpd without thinking, but nginx is not that kind.
-If you suddenly try to install something, you will be told that there is no such thing.
-So, before proceeding with the installation, let's do some hard work.
+Last time, when I installed Apache, I was able to just go ahead and install httpd without thinking about it, but nginx is not that kind of guy.
+If you try to install it out of nowhere, it will tell you that there is no such thing.
+So, before we start installing it, let's go through the trouble

-• Please note that I am writing this on the assumption that you have done the yum update.
+• Please note that I will write this article assuming that you have performed a yum update

 sudo vi /etc/yum.repos.d/nginx.repo

-Now that you can open nginx.repo, write the following settings in the editor.
+Now that you have opened nginx.repo, enter the following settings in the editor

 [nginx] name=nginx repo baseurl=http://nginx.org/packages/centos/7/$basearch/ gpgcheck=0 enabled=1

-Once you have created the above description, save it with :wq.
+Once you have written the above, save it with :wq

 sudo yum install nginx

-Installation is now complete.
-If there are no problems, let's start nginx.
+This completes the installation.
+If there are no problems, start nginx

 sudo systemctl start nginx

-Finally, enter http://localhost:8080 and when the usual nginx page is displayed, the installation and startup of nginx is complete.
+Finally, enter http://localhost:8080 and if the usual nginx page appears, the installation and startup of nginx is complete

-First, create a document root for Virtualhost.
-(Sometimes it is written to mean Virtualhost = vhost.)
+First, create a document root for the Virtualhost.
+(Virtualhost is sometimes written as vhost.)

 *Since we are using centoOS this time, sites-available and sites-enabled do not exist by default, so we need to create them.
-However, when using a Debian-based OS, sites-available and sites-enabled do not need to be created because they exist following the apache convention.
+However, if you are using a Debian-based OS, they exist according to Apache conventions, so there is no need to create sites-available and sites-enabled

 mkdir -p /var/www/vhosts/example.com/public_html

-Once the creation is complete, move to public_html and create index.html.
+Once the creation is complete, go to public_html and create index.html

 sudo vi index.html

-In nginx, to configure vhost, you need to create directories called sites-available and sites-enabled and configure them under them.
-We will later create symbolic links between these two directories.
-First, create the two directories mentioned above.
+In nginx, to set up a vhost, you need to create directories called sites-available and sites-enabled and set up the vhost under them.
+These two directories will be symbolically linked later.
+First, create the above two directories

 mkdir /etc/nginx/sites-available